GabrielBucsan/GabrielBucsan/README.md

 <a><h2>About me</h2></a>

-I’m a Fullstack Developer currently working at [Sankhya](https://www.sankhya.com.br) as a Solutions Architect.
-I have six years of experience working with fullstack web development.
+I’m a Fullstack Developer currently working at [Sankhya](https://www.sankhya.com.br) as a Software Architect.
+I have seven years of experience working with fullstack web development.
 I'm deeply in love with computer science, specially low level stuff.

 <a><h2>Contact me</h2></a>